Professional Members’ Register

 Website www.moveintolife.com.au and www.corewisdom.com.au

-BA, MA(DMT) Goldsmiths College, UK I am a Dance Movement Therapist specializing in trauma.
-As both a Dance Movement Therapist and a community dance/social circus specialist, she has extensive experience working globally with survivors of sex trafficking and torture, as well as refugees in the UK.
+BA (Drama and English) /MA (Theatre for Development) University of East Anglia, UK; DMT training Goldsmiths, University of London; DMT Certificate TISS Mumbai/Kolkata Sanved, India.
+I am a Dance Movement Therapist specialising in trauma.
+As both a Dance Movement Therapist and a community dance/social circus specialist, I have extensive experience working globally with survivors of sex trafficking and torture, as well as refugees in the UK.
 DMT allows me to use movement as a diagnostic and healing tool, seeing in the body what is “too fine, too deep” for words which is especially appropriate for this population.
 I draw from the Sampoornata method, a human-rights based methodology, I campaign for my client’s rights outside of sessions, while nurturing a creative, nourishing space for the client to grow as their own advocate.
 I see my practice as one of “working through the body to address what is done to the body.’’
 Working in the Global South for over a decade, I celebrate the capacity for movement to transcend cultural and language barriers and to connect with non/preverbal clients.
-I integrates practices such as circus, yoga, and crafts to celebrate the creative, reflective and moving self.
+I integrate practices such as circus, yoga, and crafts to celebrate the creative, reflective and moving self.
 In working through the body and movement, I hope to nurture a practice of body-embedded self-care, encouraging people to reflect on themselves as a tool for healing, strength and growth.
-Email: email@example.com
+Email: firstname.lastname@example.org

 Sally Denning, DTAA (Prof. DMT) Reg.
 No. 207-02